 When out and about:

 It’s not only your valuables you need to look out for, your own safety is paramount.
-There are many instances both on and off-campus where you’ll need to keep a watchful eye.
 We advise all students to download the SafeZone app when they first arrive.
-The app allows you to call our 24/7 Security team if you need help, such as if you’re walking across campus at night and want someone to guide you home safely.
-You can also raise an emergency alert if you or anyone around you is in danger.
+The app allows you to alert our 24/7 Security team if you need help in an emergency or if you’re walking across campus at night and want someone to guide you home safely.
 This is free to download via the App Store or Google Play.

 We recommend that if you’re returning from a night out, make sure you travel back with at least one of your friends.
 In addition, it’s also a good idea when you first start to explore your surroundings so, even if you’re returning late at night, you won’t feel lost.